- You do not have any products in your shopping cart yet.

 This openness is why you need to be a bit more attentive with care than with a fully sealed lacquer surface.

-How do you clean oiled or waxed surfaces daily?
+How do you clean oiled or waxed surfaces in daily life?

-Daily and regular cleaning is uncomplicated if you follow some basic rules:
+Daily and regular cleaning is uncomplicated if you follow a few basic rules:

 - Wipe the table with a soft cotton cloth.